-SA Objective Assessment of Effects Opt ions 1 2 3 4 evidence suggests that the higher levels of growth will not significantly improve the number of jobs available in the borough and that the demand for jobs could exceed the available supply resulting in increased levels of out-commuting.
+SA Objective Assessment of Effects Option 1 2 3 4 It is clear that there are a number of assumptions and uncertainties when it comes to the level of housing growth and how it will impact the number of jobs.
+The available evidence suggests that the higher levels of growth will not significantly improve the number of jobs available in the borough and that the demand for jobs could exceed the available supply resulting in increased levels of out-commuting.
 This could make it difficult for future residents to access employment within the borough with long term negative effects on this SA Objective.
 There is an element of uncertainty for all the options given the findings of the available evidence.
 This uncertainty increases along with the level of growth as according to the OAN Final Report, there would need to be major changes in the local factors that drive economic performance.
 It is therefore considered that the lowest level of growth proposed through Option 1 has the least uncertainty and therefore at this stage is more likely to have a minor positive effect against this SA Objective.
 This SA Objective also relates to accessibility to education and training facilities.
 All the options have the potential to increase pressure on existing as well as support existing education and training facilities.
 Overall, they are likely to have long term positive effects as they will support the expansion of existing facilities as well as the provision of new ones.
 The higher the level of growth the greater the pressure on existing services as well as the greater potential for the expansion of existing and provision of new facilities.
 The higher level growth options 2, 3 & 4 could help improve accessibility to education and training for rural communities as there would likely be a higher level of growth in these areas.
 The significance of such positive effects remains uncertain.
 3. To ensure an appropriate supply of employment land and starter business premises.
 It is considered that none of the options are likely to significantly positively or negative effect the supply of employment land.
 The higher levels of growth could potentially reduce the amount of land available for employment; however, this is uncertain at this stage.
 Potential for a neutral effect for all site options.
 0 0 0 0 4.
-Improve the supply and affordability of accommodation for all groups in areas of greatest need.
-While this SA Objective mainly deals with the affordability of housing, it is considered appropriate that the appraisal also considers the quantity of housing against this Objective.
-The Telford & Wrekin Objectively Assessed Housing Need Final Report (2015) identified ++? ++? ++? ++?
+Improve the supply and affordability of While this SA Objective mainly deals with the affordability of housing, it is considered appropriate that the appraisal also considers the quantity of housing against this ++? ++? ++? ++?